 The ultimate post on this: How Planning Ahead Saves Us Serious Money

 Step 10: If you do buy stuff, get it used (or cheap!).

-For the things that you legitimately do need to buy, are you sourcing them as cheaply as possible?
+For the things that you legitimately need to buy, are you sourcing them as cheaply as possible?
 The used market– Craigslist, garage sales, thrift stores, and of course the Holy Grail of hand-me-downs (cue the heavenly chorus)–are your best bets.
 Also, join your local Buy Nothing Group–or, if your town doesn’t have one yet–start it!
-What I like most about shopping used is that I’m usually able to find higher quality, more durable items on the used market than I would if I bought cheap, crappy new stuff.
+What I like most about shopping used is that I’m usually able to find higher quality, more durable items on the used market than I would if I bought cheap, low-quality new stuff.

 Need some motivation to start shopping used?
 May I recommend the following:

 - How to Thrift Like a Rockstar: Plan Ahead, Buy Ahead and Focus on Depreciation